Adam Forde: NBL

 Forde arrived at the Perth Wildcats in 2011 as an unpaid video tech but was continually promoted during his eight-year tenure.
 After a stint as a development coach, Forde was appointed the Wildcats' technical assistant on 1 August 2013.
 He became a full-time assistant in 2015.
 Under head coach Trevor Gleeson, Forde won four NBL championships in 2014, 2016, 2017 and 2019.

 In May 2019, Forde was appointed assistant coach of the Sydney Kings.
 He helped head coach Will Weaver guide the Kings in 2019–20 to the minor premiership and their first NBL Grand Final appearance since 2008.
 Sydney were defeated 2–1 in a COVID-impacted grand final series against Perth.

 On 4 December 2020, following Weaver's departure, Forde was appointed head coach of the Kings for the 2020–21 NBL season.
-In his first season as an NBL head coach, he guided the Kings to a fifth-place finish and a 19–17 record, just missing out on a finals berth.
+In his first season as an NBL head coach, he guided the Kings to a fifth-place finish in another COVID-impacted season with a 19–17 record, just missing a top 4 finals berth on points percentage.
 He parted ways with the Kings following the season.

 On 29 June 2021, Forde was appointed head coach of the Cairns Taipans on a two-year deal.
-After finishing ninth in 2021–22 with just nine wins, he guided the Taipans to 18 wins and a finals spot in 2022–23, as he was named the NBL Coach of the Year.
+In 2022–23, Forde guided the Taipans to their second best regular season record in franchise history and was awarded NBL Coach of the Year.
+They would later lose in the semi-final to eventual champions Sydney Kings in the final deciding 3 game series.
+He then spent time with the San Antonio Spurs during the 2023 NBA Summer League.

 On 3 March 2023, Forde re-signed with the Taipans on a two-year deal.
-In the 2024–25 NBL season, the Taipans went on an 11-game losing streak, finishing in last place with an 8–21 record, their worst in Forde's four seasons at the helm.

-After initially parting ways with the Taipans following the 2024–25 season, Forde re-signed as head coach on 13 June 2025.
+After a second consecutive season of failing to make playoffs and with only 8 wins from 29 games, Forde initially parted ways following the conclusion of the 2024–25 NBL season.
+He later re-signed to remain as head coach on 13 June 2025 until the foreseeable future.
 He then spent time with the Utah Jazz during the Salt Lake City Summer League.

+There was much optimism for the 2025–26 NBL season with the signing of Jack McVeigh, However, the Taipans again struggled with injuries rarely suiting up a fully fit squad. with Sam Waardenburg, Reyne Smith and Alex Higgins-Titsha all spending extended time sidelined.
+The Taipans subsequently finished the season with 9 wins and 24 loses.

+On 31 May 2026, Forde signed a new two-year contract to continue as head coach of the Taipans.